hetbpatel369/computer-store/README.md

 ### For Frontend Only (Current Implementation)

 1. Clone or download this repository
-2. Open `index.html` in a web browser
+2. Open `index.php` in a web browser
 3. The application uses localStorage, so no server is required for frontend testing

 ### Default Accounts